 The Lock register ASO contains a single word of OTP memory.
 When the ASO is entered the Lock Register appears at all word locations in the device address space.
+See Figure 10.16, ASO Entry Timing on page 84 for ASO Entry timing requirements.
 However, it is recommended to read or program the Lock Register only at location 0 of the device address space for future compatibility.